Under the Udala Trees: Characters

 Ijeoma: The young female protagonist of the novel and the voice of the first person narrative.
-She is sent away from her mother early in the novel to live in Nwewi with a grammar teacher which is reportedly safer for her.
+She is sent away from her mother early in the novel to live in Nnewi with a grammar teacher which is reportedly safer for her.
 Ijeoma is lesbian and must come to terms with her sexuality in a homophobic society.
 While growing up as a young girl, she falls in love and enters two separate relationships with two other female characters in the novel, Amina and Ndidi, neither of which last as Ijeoma eventually succumbs to fierce backlash from her mother.
 She reluctantly marries a man later in the novel, Chibundu, and has a child with him to comply with heteronormativity.
 Ijeoma eventually divorces Chibundu after growing tired of living in a marriage with a man she genuinely doesn't love while Chibundu disapproves of Ijeoma's previous affection towards Ndidi when it comes to light, and Ijeoma subsequently then moves back in with Adaora.

 Adaora: Ijeoma's mother.
 Shortly after her husband, Uzo, dies, she falls into a trance of following the Bible and its messages, which influences how she raises Ijeoma.
 Adaora preaching disapproval of Ijeoma's homosexuality and associated relationships with other females is her wanting to do what's 'right' for her daughter in terms of society, rather than attempting to be outright homophobic.
 Adaora becomes Chidinma's grandmother when she is born, and by the end of the novel, eventually accepts that Ijeoma's homosexuality is not able to be changed.